 You have used 0% of that channel.

-Please don’t blame it all on COVID-19, because a lot of those activities were done before.
+Please don’t blame it all on COVID-19, because I had employed a lot of these activities before.

-That’s true: COVID-19 has changed the job market significantly, but one thing hasn’t changed and one basic rule still applies: none of the job seekers has the luxury to ignore job search channels or approach them at half-steam
+That’s true: COVID-19 has changed the job market significantly, but one thing hasn’t changed and one basic rule still applies: none of the job seekers has the luxury to ignore job search channels or approach them at half-steam.
+At least not if they’d like to have some tangible results as soon as possible.

 • headhunters: 0% (30-50 headhunters recommended by us)